-Panic not: there’s an easy solution.
+Panic not, there’s a straightforward solution.
 Stop.
-Go home !
+Go home!

 There’s no shame in this.

-Forget the societal badge of honor: “I traveled for two years …”; afterall, why do something that doesn’t thrill you?
+Forget the societal badge of honor of “I traveled for two years …”; why do something that doesn’t thrill you?

 Stopping is the obvious answer, yeah?

-But going home isn’t – if your options there, suck.
+But if going home isn’t good – cos your options there suck.

 Stop on route.

-Or volunteer: although the amount of disillusioned volunteers I’ve encountered makes me wonder about that option.
-Yet there must be some happy stories … let me know).
+Or volunteer (although the amount of disillusioned volunteers I’ve encountered makes me wonder about that option.
+Yet, there must be some cheerful stories… let me know).

-If you don’t need the cash – then take a long holiday, get drunk everyday or read, whatever, simply park-up awhile – like 1-6 months – and desaturate from the stream of exciting experiences that is travel.
+If you don’t need the cash – then take a long holiday, get drunk every day or read, whatever, simply park-up a while – like 1-6 months.
+Simply disconnect from the stream of exciting experiences that is travel.

-Or maybe it’s the endless journeying of buses, trains, taxis, packing, unpacking, checking-in that tires you out?
+Or maybe it’s the endless journeying of buses, trains, taxis; the packing and unpacking and checking-in that tires you?

-Personally, I don’t find the physical journey too exhausting.
+Personally, I don’t find the physical journey too exhausting traveling long and wide.

-It’s the barrage of experiences and sights – after 6-12 months of intense travel – that overstimulates and hence, tires me.
+It’s the barrage of experiences and sights – and after 6-12 months of intense travel that overstimulates and, hence, tires.

-So, when I get full, I must desaturate (before I’m ready again, to refill).
+So, when I get a headful of travel – like bursting madly, I must desaturate (before I’m ready again, to refill).